 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 760D lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the A9 have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 760D and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.